lyteword/chspurgeon-tod/volume-6/psalm-121.md

 **Verse 2.** *Maker of heaven and earth,* and therefore mighty to help.— *James G. Murphy.*

 **Verse 3.** *He will not suffer thy foot to be moved.* The sliding of the foot is a frequent description of misfortune, for example, Ps 38:16, Ps 66:9, and a very natural one in mountainous Canaan.
 Where a single slip of the foot was often attended with great danger.
-The language here naturally refers to complete, lasting misfortune.— *E.W.
-Hengstenberg.*
+The language here naturally refers to complete, lasting misfortune.— *E. W. Hengstenberg.*

 **Verse 3.** *He will not suffer thy foot to be moved.* A man cannot go without moving of his feet; and a man cannot stand whose feet are moved.
 The foot by a synechdoche is put for the whole body, and the body for the whole outward estate; so that, "He will not suffer thy foot to be moved", is, he will not suffer thee or thine to be moved or violently cast down.
 The power of thine opposers shall not prevail over thee, for the power of God sustains thee.
 Many are striking at thy heels, but they cannot strike them up while God holds thee up.
 If the will of thine enemies might stand, thou shouldest quickly fall; but God "will not suffer thy foot to be moved".— *Joseph Caryl.*